- Not as common as before, but a wide range to choose from in 2019

 - A car for every budget, from £20,000 to £200,000

-Now though, your choice is restricted to a handful of models.
-That’s because a folding metal roof is heavy, hard to engineer and for some prestige buyers, means it’s hard to show off the fact you have a convertible when it’s closed.
+Now, though, your choice is restricted to a handful of models.
+That’s because a folding metal roof is heavy, hard to engineer and it’s hard to show off the fact you have a convertible when it’s closed.
+However, the appeal of a quiet, solid roof that can also be tucked away at a moment’s notice can be enough to overlook those points.

 The best hardtop convertible cars